This easy crock pot baked ziti recipe is a guaranteed crowd pleaser. The perfect slow cooker pasta dinner recipe!

 - Combine ricotta, eggs, and basil in a bowl and stir well

-- In a large bowl, combine both pasta sauces and tomato sauce together.
+- In a large bowl, combine both jars of pasta sauce and the tomato sauce together.

-- Grate Parmesan cheese (I used around 2 cups) and set aside.
+- Grate the Parmesan cheese and set aside.

 - Add ⅓ of the uncooked penne.

 - Dot on half of the ricotta mixture and spread out evenly.